Linear (LINA) Price Reaches $0.0133 on Major Exchanges

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-Linear’s launch date was September 18th, 2020.
+Linear launched on September 18th, 2020.
 Linear’s total supply is 10,000,000,000 coins.
-Linear’s official website is linear.finance.
+The official website for Linear is linear.finance.
 Linear’s official Twitter account is @lina_network and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Linear directly using US dollars.
-Investors seeking to acquire Linear should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Linear using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Linear directly using U.S. dollars.
+Investors seeking to acquire Linear should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Linear using one of the exchanges listed above.

 Receive News & Updates for Linear Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Linear and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.